 Donald left school at 15 and did various odd jobs in factories around Footscray until joining up.
 Two years in New Guinea.
 The war was hard on him.
 When he finally got back home, well, he was never the same again, kept it all close to his chest.

 He finally married Betty, a local Footscray girl.
-1952 it was and Don Jnr followed 6 months later.
+1952 and Don Jnr followed 6 months later.
 They couldn’t afford a place of their own so they settled into a room at his parents house.
 All their friends left for better opportunities but Donald refused to move, Footscray born and bred.

 Don Jnr was a soft and gentle boy.
 He was a dreamer that’s all.
 But he dreamt of silk, satin, flowing pretty things.
 The dad blamed the mother, said she had been too soft on him.
 He caught him once in their room, Betty’s clothes everywhere and Don Jnr in his wife’s best Sunday dress.

 Then there was the girl Jeanne, largely ignored.
 She used to be the apple of her daddy’s eye.
-17 going on 25 she was.
+17 going on 25.
 Tempted by so many things and no-one cared.

 Secrets.
 We all have secrets.
 Hidden, just below the surface…behind the veneer.